nadiamariduena/python-intro-2024-privat/z_R-A-W-X.md

   closing the file ensures that all modifications are finalized and saved to the file.

   🔴 If you do not close the file properly, some changes may not be written completely or correctly, leading to potential data corruption or loss.

+  ### 🤔 So, close() in Python is like locking a door with a key before leaving.
+But if someone else with a key opens the door while I'm not home, can I track these movements with timestamps or logs?